yujita/terraforming-pks-gcp/README.md

 PKS API: https://api-xxx-xxx-xxx-xxx.sslip.io:9021
 UAA: https://api-xxx-xxx-xxx-xxx.sslip.io:8443
 ```
-### Get a Client Secret from PKS
+### Get Admin Client Secret from the Ops Manager
-Get a client secret of the `admin` from Ops Manager.
+Get an `admin` client secret from the Ops Manager.
 Access the Ops Manager from a web browser -> Click Pivotal Container Service Tile -> Click `Credentials Tab` -> Pks Uaa ManagementAdmin Client `Link to Credential`.
-Or you can get the client secret of the `admin` with the following command.
+Or you can get it with the command bellow.
 ```bash
 GUID=$(om \
     --target "https://${OPSMAN_DOMAIN_OR_IP_ADDRESS}" \